noakesey/d365fo-entity-schema/README.md

 Download the Waywo.DbSchema.Addin.dll from [Releases](https://github.com/noakesey/d365fo-entity-schema/releases).
 Unblock the .dll once downloaded (right click and view properties in file explorer.)

+### Virtual Machine Experience
-In your _Documents\Visual Studio Dynamics 365_ folder there is a DynamicsDevConfig.xml XML file. like this:
+If you are installing this AddIn to Visual Studio within a Cloud Hosted Development Environment, you need to update the DynamicsDevConfig.xml file in your _Documents\Visual Studio Dynamics 365_ folder like this:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>